Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 On line 2 we specify `jest-puppeteer` preset, which will allow us to use Puppeteer with Jest.
 In `globals` we declare variables, which will be available in our whole test suite.
 And in `testMatch` we are only saying in which folder and for which files Jest should look for.

 ####Configuration for jest-puppeteer preset
-* create `jest-puppeteer.config.js` file in the root of the project and use this code
+* create `jest-puppeteer.config.js` file in the root of the project and use this code:
 ```javascript {.line-numbers}
 module.exports = {
     launch: {